 - 1. At the top of the Domains tab, click Add Domain. - 2.
 Enter the new Domain Name.
-The domain name you specify will appear as a menu option on the Inventory screen elsewhere in the Delphix Masking Engine.
+The domain name specified will appear as a menu option on the Inventory screen elsewhere in the Delphix Masking Engine.
 Domain names must be unique. - 3.
-Select a default Masking Algorithm for the new domain. - 4.
-Select a default Tokenization Algorithm for the new domain, if desired. - 5.
+Select a default Masking Algorithm for the new domain, and click Next. - 4.
+Select a default Tokenization Algorithm for the new domain, if desired, and click Next. - 5.
 Click Save.
-To delete any domain, click the Delete icon to the far right of the domain name.